rosell-dk/webp-convert/docs/webp-on-demand/without-composer.md

 # WebP On Demand without composer

-***THIS SOLUTION NEEDS TO BE UPDATED.
-The method only works in the webp-on-demand git repository.
-But I'm soon closing that one in favour of having it here***

-For your convenience, the library has been cooked down to two files: *webp-on-demand.inc* and *webp-convert-and-serve.inc*.
+For your convenience, the library has been cooked down to two files: *webp-on-demand-1.inc* and *webp-on-demand-2.inc*.
 The second one is loaded when the first one decides it needs to do a conversion (and not simply serve existing image).

 ## Installing